umanagendrakumar/umanagendrakumar/README.md

 ---

 ## 🧠 About Me
-- 🎓 Final year CSE student at Acharya Nagarjuna University (CGPA: 8.37)
+- 🎓 Recent CSE Graduate from Acharya Nagarjuna University (CGPA: 8.37)
 - 🔭 Currently working on **DevCharge** – A real-time MERN-based matchmaking platform for developers
 - 💡 Passionate about **full-stack development**, **clean code**, and **problem-solving**
 - 🤝 Actively looking for internship/full-time opportunities in software development